Hangover Cures & Bacchus – January 1st

 And a partridge in a pear tree.

 Holy Innocents Day or Childermas is dedicated to children on the day Herod ordered the slaughter of children aged two or under, in an attempt to kill the prophesied Messiah.
+However, the massacre is only mentioned by Matthew, and other classical sources, despite being anti-Herod, don’t mention it.
+It is thought to be ‘modelled’ on the massacre of young children mentioned in Exodus when the Pharoah hears about the birth of Moses.

 It is, therefore, as far as folklore is concerned, an ill-omened day so don’t begin any new enterprise or, indeed, attempt to go back to work.
-And remember, as Childermas falls on a Saturday this year, Saturdays throughout the year are all ill-omened days.
-Weather wise, as the fourth day of Christmas is warm, expect the fourth month, April to be similarly warm.
+And remember, as Childermas falls on a Sunday this year, Sundays throughout the year are all ill-omened days.
+There was a medieval tradition that people should avoid work on the day of the week that Childermas fell until the next childermas.
+Bad luck this year as it’s a Sunday!

 Christmas Games

-So, despite your desire to go back to work, it’s best to spend the time in Christmas Games.
+So, no sloping off to the Study, it’s best to spend the time playing Christmas Games.
 The one I remember, most fondly, is pick-up-sticks or spillikins.
-You drop a pile of sticks onto a table-top and then have to pick up as many sticks as you can without disturbing any others.
-Your go ends when you move a stick.
+You drop a pile of sticks onto a table-top or the floor.
+Then have to pick up as many sticks as you can without disturbing any others.
+Your turn ends when you move a stick.
 Different sticks have different values.
+We also played Dominoes, Ludo and Snakes and Ladders.

 Bullet Pudding Christmas game as played in the Flude family 24th December 2024

-I have moved all the 18th Century Jane Austen Christmas Games content from here to the page shown below, as it was repetitive.
+I have moved the 18th Century Jane Austen Christmas Games content from here to the page shown below.

 Santa Klaus for the Elite

-I enclose a link to a discussion about the origins of the American Santa Klaus and how this was a method for the elite to keep control of the rowdy working class in New York.
-The argument, in a nutshell, is that the folk Christmas was outside and rowdy, while Clement Moore who wrote “A Visit from St. Nicholas” introduced a domesticated indoor middle class version of Father Christmas.
+Apparently, the development of the American Santa Klaus was a way for the elite to keep control of the rowdy working class in New York.
+The argument, in a nutshell, is that the folk Christmas was outside and rowdy.
+Then Clement Moore wrote “A Visit from St. Nicholas”.
+This introduced a domesticated indoor middle-class version of Father Christmas.
 It’s a fascinating spin on the traditional story.

 https://skippedhistory.substack.com/p/professor-stephen-nissenbaum-on-santa-a48?utm_source=post-email-title&publication_id=53190&post_id=90879443&isFreemail=true&utm_medium=email

-First written on December 28th 2022, revised and republished in December 2023, 2024
+First written on December 28th 2022, revised and republished in December 2023, 2024, 2025

-Drink & Be Merry at a Georgian Christmas December 23rd
+Drink at a Georgian Christmas December 23rd

 Wassail Bowl being brought in by a Servant into a dining hall on Christmas Day